geedevsnairobi/GEENairobi/contents/awards.md

-We have benefitted hugely from GEE Resources writen by the community
+We have benefited hugely from GEE Resources writen by the community

 - GEE Text Book

 - Spatial Thoughts

-- Python by Prof Qu Wueshgn
+- Python by Prof Qiusheng Wu

 <p>Please Get in touch and Subscribe to our Channels</p>
 <strong>Email</strong> geedevsnairobi@gmail.com</br>